 As part of your follow-up to weight loss surgery in Mexico, biochemical measures are important to ensure the wellness of your health.
 In the first year, post-surgery, you should have lab work done in the following areas every 3-6 months and annually after that.

 Surgical complications after gastric bypass surgery, though they are rare, can be divided in to: intra-operative, post-operative and late complications.
-The former generally is of particular concern for most patients because they can affect the patients overall quality of life.
+The former generally is of particular concern for most patients because it can affect the patients overall quality of life.
 Here is a quick overview of possible complications.
 Learn More »

 Dr. Ortiz and Dr. Martinez of Obesity Control Center are renowned bariatric surgeons, offering innovative treatments to help patients reach a healthy weight.
 Over the years they have helped many gastric banding, gastric bypass and gastric sleeve Tijuana patients get the results they need to lead healthier, happier lives.
 Other procedures they perform include Mexico revision weight loss surgery.